 Behavioural Atoms represent distinct human behavioural events.
 Their granularity has been designed so that they are small in terms of data volume but detailed enough to capture a single human behaviour (e.g. eating egg based noodles or swimming laps of butterfly).
 The format of the Behavioural Atom allows many aspects of a human activity event to be coded – the type of event, the individual that the event relates to, the time it occurred, how it was recorded, location and context.
 The coding for the type of event references the hierarchical taxonomy defined in the Classification of Everyday Living [COEL_COEL-1.0].

+The terms ‘Atom’ and ‘Behavioural Atom’ are interchangeable in this document

-This document describes the Behavioural Atom format and protocol for transmitting Atoms in this format to a Data Engine.
+This document describes the structure of a Behavioural Atom (section 3) and the protocol for transmitting Atoms to a Data Engine (section 2)

 Terminology